OWASP/CheatSheetSeries/cheatsheets/Forgot_Password_Cheat_Sheet.md

 Backup codes should be provided to the user upon registering their MFA method and the user should store them offline in a secure place (password managers).
 Some companies that implement this method are [Google](https://support.google.com/accounts/answer/1187538), [GitHub](https://help.github.com/en/github/authenticating-to-github/recovering-your-account-if-you-lose-your-2fa-credentials), and [Auth0](https://auth0.com/docs/mfa/guides/reset-user-mfa#recovery-codes).

-These codes should be designed securely:

-- Minimum length of 8 digits, 12 for improved security.
-- Randomly generated and unique (CSPRNG use is recommended).
-- Should be stored in a secure fashion, refer to the [Password Storage CS](Password_Storage_Cheat_Sheet.md) for secure practices.
-  - If the service allows users to view the backup codes, the codes should be [securely stored](Cryptographic_Storage_Cheat_Sheet.md) and access should only happen in an authenticated session after asking for a user identifier (password, email token, etc.).
-- One time use.
-- Linked to the user.
-- A user should have multiple recovery codes at any given time to ensure that one of them works (most services provide the user with 10 backup codes).

 ## Operational Tasks

 - Ask the user if they want to invalidate all of the sessions, or invalidate the sessions by default without prompting the user.
 - Send the user an email that their password has been reset.
 - Ask the user to re-login.
 Don't auto-login users on password reset!
-- Ensure that the tokens and codes are stored in a secure fashion by following the [Password Storage CS](Password_Storage_Cheat_Sheet.md) and the [Cryptographic Storage CS](Cryptographic_Storage_Cheat_Sheet.md).
 - Employ proper [Input Validation](Input_Validation_Cheat_Sheet.md).
 - Employ security measures to prevent brute-force attacks, such as rate limiting and Captchas.